Bachelor of Music Education

 All students must have an application on file with the music education area and receive its approval.
 Students must file applications with the director of music education.

-The following program fulfills both the university requirements for graduation and the Kansas licensure requirement and must be taken by all Bachelor of Music Education candidates.
+The following programs fulfill both the university requirements for graduation and the Kansas licensure requirement and must be taken by all Bachelor of Music Education candidates.
 In completing the BME program, the student must meet the general education program requirements of the university given in the Requirements for Graduation section of the Undergraduate Catalog.